ArthurFranke/PositiveCRepresentations/README.md

 This generator uses the Tweety library from [Tweety-Project](http://tweetyproject.org/).

 # Construction of c-representation
-To generate the c-representations execute the main function in `PositiveCRepresentations`.
+To generate the c-representations execute the main function in `PosCRep`.
 To add your own knowledgebase, please change `setKnowledgeBase` function accordingly.

 # Search and experiments with impact-factors
 If you want to change the impact-factors, please use the `ExperimentalSearch`, where you can find three possible methods.
-While the random one is preloaded in the main function, you can change it to your need or pick one of the other two.